Hello Destiny...

-Hello Destiny... is the sixth album by American punk rock/ska punk band Goldfinger.
+Hello Destiny... is the sixth album by American punk band Goldfinger, released on April 22, 2008, as their only album released through SideOneDummy Records.
+This album marks the return of guitarist Charlie Paulson, and at the same time is the last to feature Paulson (before his return in 2019), bassist Kelly LeMieux, and drummer Darrin Pfeiffer.

-Background
+Background and release

 In January 2007, Goldfinger were finishing up their new album, which they were expecting to release in mid-2007.

-Release

 On April 30, 2007, "Free Kevin Kjonaas" was posted on the band's Myspace profile.
 Following this, they appeared at the Wakestock festival in Canada.
 On December 22, 2007, Hello Destiny... was announced for release in four months' time.
 On January 2, 2008, a track titled "One More Time" was posted on the band's Myspace profile.
 On March 10, 2008, the album's artwork and track listing was posted online.
-Ten days later, "Give Up" was posted on their Myspace.
+Ten days later, "Get Up" was posted on their Myspace.
 In early April, the band appeared at the Bamboozle Left festival.
-Hello Destiny... was made available for streaming on April 15, 2008, before being released on April 22, 2008 through SideOneDummy Records.
+Hello Destiny... was made available for streaming on April 15, 2008, before being released on April 22, 2008, through SideOneDummy Records.
 "One More Time" was released to radio on the same day.
 In April and May 2008, the band went on a brief West Coast tour.
 Between mid-June and early August, the band toured with Less Than Jake on their Sleep It Off Tour in the US.
 In February and March 2009, the band toured Australia as part of the Soundwave festival.